rails/rails/guides/source/constant_autoloading_and_reloading.md

 considers the file `admin/user.rb` and directory `admin/user` to be the only valid options.

-In practice this works quite well as long as the nesting matches all parent namespaces respectively and the constants that make the rule apply are known at that time.
+In practice, this works quite well as long as the nesting matches all parent namespaces respectively and the constants that make the rule apply are known at that time.

-But since autoloading happens on demand, if the top-level `User` by chance was not yet loaded then Rails has no way to know whether `Admin::User` should load it or raise `NameError`.
+However, autoloading happens on demand.
+If by chance the top-level `User` was not yet loaded, then Rails has no way to know whether `Admin::User` should load it or raise `NameError`.

-These kind of name conflicts are rare in practice but, in case there's one, `require_dependency` provides a solution by making sure the constant needed to trigger the heuristic is defined in the conflicting place.
+Naming conflicts of this kind are rare in practice, but if one occurs, `require_dependency` provides a solution by ensuring that the constant needed to trigger the heuristic is defined in the conflicting place.

 ### Automatic Modules